 Dec 2021 – May 2022 Global

-• Analyzed literature on main deforestation drivers in the Amazon
+• Synthesized literature on main deforestation drivers in the Amazon

 • Designed, interpreted, and visualized Bayesian geostatistical models